dpal0/ai110-module1show-gameglitchinvestigator-starter/reflection.md

   - This could be a testing habit, a prompting strategy, or a way you used Git.
 - What is one thing you would do differently next time you work with AI on a coding task?
 - In one or two sentences, describe how this project changed the way you think about AI generated code.
+Testing habit:
+I really like agile testing and unit testing altough I am quite unfamiliar with python workflows, I will try to implement that in pyton workflows using AI after some research of my own.
+I think that going forward I will have to spend most of my time thinking of code and structuring my code.